kevinyswong/kevinyswong.github.io/index.md

 <a href="https://www.pewresearch.org/politics/2020/12/17/voters-say-those-on-the-other-side-dont-get-them-heres-what-they-want-them-to-know/">comments</a>
 of how each party feels about the other.
 It reads like a dysfunctional relationship.
-Their words, not mine, but the Republican views I disagree with are the ones that have no easy compromise and ones I'm not particularly interested in addressing because they existed even before the current hysterical polarization, distrust, cancel culture, and utter lack of communication between parties, and which are not the cause of the country's intolerance towards the other side but which only seem exacerbated because of growing economic imbalance, when one side is naively scapegoating in a rapidly changing demographic and the other stings with unaddressed racial and gender inequalities.
-These issues are: abortion, gun rights, implementing religion values in the law, the extent of the government's power and responsibility, and whether the Constitution should be adapted to the modern country and not remain catered to the one two hundred years ago.
+Their words, not mine, but the Republican views I disagree with are the ones that have no easy compromise and ones I don't think are promising to address because they existed even before the current hysterical polarization, distrust, cancel culture, and utter lack of communication between parties, and which are not the cause of the country's intolerance towards the other side but which only seem exacerbated because of growing economic imbalance, when one side is naively scapegoating in a rapidly changing demographic and the other stings with unaddressed racial and gender inequalities.
+These issues are: abortion, gun rights, implementing religion values in the law, and whether the Constitution should be adapted to the modern country and not remain catered to the one two hundred years ago.
 I'll also take the liberty to add that two hundred years ago was when people weren't able to buy assault rifles, when slavery was legal and the original text proclaimed, "Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons"—until one century later when an amendment repealed such nonsense.

 Twenty years ago, the Korean singer Lee Jung-hyun introduced techo music to her country's music industry.
 In Lee Jung-hyun's song